Data Centers in Cancún

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps located in Cancún, as of September 2025.
-Businesses connect to the major cloud providers by procuring private network services, such as PNI or wavelength circuits, to primary access hubs in Miami, Florida or Querétaro/Mexico City.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps located within Cancún as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through private network extensions to primary hubs such as Querétaro, Mexico City, or Miami, Florida.

-Internet Exchange Points (IXPs): Public peering is not a major feature of this market.
-Most traffic exchange occurs through private peering arrangements within local data centers or is routed through the national IXP in Mexico City.
+Internet Exchange Points (IXPs) Public peering is limited within Cancún itself.
+Most network traffic is exchanged through private peering arrangements or is routed through the national IXP in Mexico City, which centralizes connectivity for the country.

 Power Analysis

-Average Cost Of Power: Industrial power costs are estimated to be between $0.12 and $0.16 per kWh, as of September 2025.
-This pricing is competitive within the Caribbean basin and allows for predictable operational expenses at scale.
-Mexico's power generation is a mix, dominated by fossil fuels (~69%) but with significant renewable (~26%) and nuclear (~5%) contributions.
+Average Cost Of Power Industrial power costs in the region are estimated to be between MXN $1.50 and $2.25 per kWh, as of September 2025.
+This pricing is generally competitive for the region and supports cost-effective data center operations for local workloads.
+Mexico's power grid is primarily fossil fuel-based (~69%), with a growing renewable energy component (~26%).

 Market Access, Business & Tax Climate

-Regional Market Reach: From Cancún, businesses can effectively serve the entire Yucatán Peninsula, including the states of Quintana Roo, Yucatán, and Campeche.
-The location also provides a strategic point of presence for delivering services to Belize, Guatemala, and other nations in the Caribbean.
+Regional Market Reach Cancún serves as a digital hub for the entire Yucatán Peninsula, including the states of Quintana Roo, Yucatán, and Campeche.
+It also provides a strategic access point for delivering services to nearby Caribbean markets.

 Natural Disaster Risk

-Cancún has a moderate natural disaster risk profile, with an INFORM Risk score of 4.9 out of 10, as of September 2025.
-The risk is driven almost entirely by its coastal geography.
+Cancún has a moderate overall disaster risk profile, with a score of 4.9 out of 10, as of September 2025.
+The primary environmental threats are driven by its coastal location in a seismically active and storm-prone region.

 - Earthquake: High risk (8.2/10)